loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

     And in this one $"baz"(x)$ has to be evaluted first ],
 )

-== Types & kinds
+== Kinds & types

 The types in #ln roughly correspond to those of polarised linear logic.
-In particular it corresponds to the positive fragment of polarised linear logic, see @PolarisedLinearLogic.
-In addition to the positive fragment of polarised linear logic, #ln also contain some other types and type constructors.

 #let pll_types = {
   $A, B : : = & top | bot | x | not A | A times.circle B | A plus.circle B | exists x.
 A | \